 - The final decision of the jury is indisputable.

 - Prizes might be withheld by the jury in case of artistic disputes.

-The presidents of the two juries will be Mag.
-Tymur Melnyk and Daniel Auner, MA - without any voting power, ensuring the correctness of the competition procedures Each contestant has 15-20 Minutes of performance time in the first round.
-The jury might interrupt the performance if this performance duration is exceeded.
-6 to 8 participants may be chosen by the jury to perform at the Gala Final on the 12th of August with the ICOV – International Chamber Orchestra Vienna under Maestro Otavio Serpa.
+The president of the jury will be the Vice-President of CIMA, Daniel Auner, MA - without any voting power, ensuring the correctness of the competition procedures.
+Each contestant has 12 minutes of performance time in their submitted videos and must pre-determine his/her selected piece for the Gala Final Round.
+The jury might stop listening to the submitted performance if duration is exceeded.
+6 to 8 participants may be chosen by the jury to be streamed at the Gala Final on the 7th of March in Konzertsaal.at.
 The whole competition is open to public.
 Performance quality, presentation and repertoire choice will all be judged.
 No inquiries about the judging procedures are permitted.
-The competition venue is provided with piano, no further instruments are being provided by the organization.